WHO WE ARE

 Prior to founding Commonwealth Counsel, Joe was the CEO of the Massachusetts Biotechnology Council (MassBio), where he led efforts to advance Massachusetts’ leadership as the #1 life sciences cluster in the world.
 He was responsible for efforts to sustain Massachusetts’ economic competitiveness focusing on issues around infrastructure, workforce, and digital health.
 Joe managed federal affairs, as well as state and municipal government relations, and was an outspoken advocate for legislative solutions to ensure patients have affordable access to drugs they need to stay healthy, actions to alleviate the housing and transportation crises, policies and programming to increase diversity and equity in the life sciences workforce, and the regionalization of the industry across the Commonwealth.
 Joe also brings the lived experience of a patient advocate, having spent months in the NICU with his twin boys, who were born extremely premature, where he witnessed firsthand the benefits of the innovation ecosystem unique to Massachusetts.

 Prior to joining MassBio, Joe served as the State Senator for the First Suffolk and Middlesex districts, representing his hometown of Winthrop; the Boston communities of East Boston, North End, Chinatown, Beacon Hill, Bay Village, and South End; the Cambridge neighborhoods of Cambridgeport, Riverside and MIT; and the City of Revere.
-While in the State Senate, Joe was the Chair of the Joint Committee on Transportation, Chair of the Senate’s Committee on Personnel and Administration, Chair of the Joint Committee on Housing, Vice Chair of Rules, previous vice chair of Healthcare Financing and member of the Senate Ways and Means Committee, Senate Committee on Global Warming and Climate Change, Senate Ethics Committee, Committee on Bonding, Capital Expenditures, and State Assets, and the Committee on Financial Services.
-Joe also served as Senate Chair for the Massachusetts Biotech Caucus, where he advanced legislation to ensure patient access to breakthrough cures and therapies.
+While in the State Senate, Joe was able to leverage his leadership on key committees to help move legislation forward for the benefit of our state.
+He was the chief architect of the multi- family zoning mandate for MBTA communities and, as Chair of the Committee on Transportation, was instrumental in passing transportation infrastructure bills and championing policy to help the Massachusetts residents move safer and more efficiently.
+In 2018, he ushered the largest housing bond bill in the history of this country through the legislature, which has been a key factor in preserving, producing, and rehabilitating affordable housing across the Commonwealth.
+During his tenure Joe also served as Chair of the Senate’s Committee on Personnel and Administration, Chair of the Joint Committee on Housing, Vice Chair of Rules, previous vice chair of Healthcare Financing and member of the Senate Ways and Means Committee, Senate Committee on Global Warming and Climate Change, Senate Ethics Committee, Committee on Bonding, Capital Expenditures, and State Assets, and the Committee on Financial Services.

 Before being elected to the state legislature in 2016, Joe practiced law specializing in criminal law in his private practice and as a public defender with Suffolk Lawyers for Justice.